Brush Strokes Image Editor: Features

 The "Distortions" tool box performs horizontal & vertical flips and rotations.
 It also contains the "stretch or twist" and "perspective" tools, although they do not perform automatic antialiasing, in the free version of the software.

 Note: Right-click the mouse in Brush Strokes to show tooltips.
 They don't appear automatically.

-John Conway's Game of Life simulation
+Conway's Game of Life simulation

-An unusual addition to the "Filters & Lenses" tool box is an implementation of John Horton Conway's Game of Life.
-It's a simulation of the evolution of cellular automata in which cells replicate or die according to a simple set of rules.
+An unusual addition to the "Filters & Lenses" tool box is an implementation of Conway's Game of Life.
+It is a cellular automaton in which cells replicate or die according to a simple set of rules.
 The initial pattern of cells constitutes the first generation of automata in the simulation.
 In Brush Strokes, the pattern of pixels in an image constitute the initial state.
-Three buttons at the bottom of the "Filters & Lenses" tool box launch a single iteration of the game, modify the image by means of plug-in filters, or trigger the last command repeatedly for two seconds.
+Each of the three buttons at the bottom of the "Filters & Lenses" tool box either launches an iteration of the game, modifies the image by a plug-in filter, or triggers the last command repeatedly for two seconds.
 Any of the filters in the tool box can be applied before proceeding with the game.